 Demonstrate leadership and management (planning, organizing, collaboration, delegation, problem-solving, human and material resources etc.) and policy development skills

-For further information please review the Programme Information Booklet and How to Apply page.
+For further information please go through the Programme Information Booklet and / or programme page.
 You can also reach us via the following contact details:

 Office of the Registrar